 Take your large mixing bowl out, it’s time to get mixing!

 Let’s talk nutrition!

-How many calories in a banana is an extremely researched topic, as they are tasty, sweet, and filling (mostly because of the fiber); every 100g of bananas has 89 calories (more than potatoes!) however they have very low amounts of fats (only 0.3g per 100g).
+How many calories in a banana is an extremely researched topic, as they are tasty, sweet, and filling (mostly because of the fiber) and often considered an ‘unhealthy fruit option’; every 100g of bananas has 89 calories (more than potatoes!) however they have very low amounts of fats (only 0.3g per 100g).

-The potassium in it promotes heart health and normal blood pressure, which is very important given that heart disease is the world’s leading cause of premature death.
+The potassium in bananas promotes heart health and normal blood pressure, which is very important given that heart disease is the world’s leading cause of premature death.